lbod/delitetutorial/tutorials/beginner.md

 delite comes into it's own.
 Out of the box, delite supports templates using an in built implementation of [Handlebars](http://handlebarsjs.com/).
 We won't need to programmatically create DOM nodes in `render`, creating a template will do all the work for us.

-(Note there are some limitations using the `delite/handlebars!` plugin in delite, namely it doesn't support iterators or conditionals, however in most cases this isn't a limiting factor.
+Note there are some limitations using the `delite/handlebars!` plugin in delite for templating, namely it doesn't support iterators or conditionals however in many cases this isn't a limiting factor.
 Support for this will be explained in a later more advanced tutorial when we discuss
 [Liaison](https://github.com/ibm-js/liaison).
-The handlebars implementation delite uses is primarily focused on performance).
+The handlebars template implementation delite uses is primarily focused on performance.

 We'll create a new delite custom element using Yeoman again.

+__TODO: - this is WS project custom-templated__

 Create a new directory somewhere (named `custom-templated`, which will also be our package name) and change directory to it using the command :